Certain foods can support our bodies natural sleep rhythms thanks to their melatonin and tryptophan content.

 I have yet to hear anyone say they are giving up meat AND chocolate to help the environment!

-The boom in veganism has also brought with it an explosion of plastic wrapped processed foodstuffs like meat-free burgers and fake mince.
-Heavily reliant on processed soya or fungus grown in fermentation tanks, these plastic nightmares heavily undermine the environmentally-friendly-veganism argument.
+The boom in veganism has also brought with it an explosion of plastic wrapped ultra-processed foodstuffs like meat-free burgers and fake mince.
+Heavily reliant on processed soya or fungus grown in fermentation tanks, these plastic shrouded concoctions heavily undermine the environmentally-friendly-veganism argument.

 Of course, meat and dairy products aren’t for everyone.
 There is no one-size-fits-all diet, we each have unique preferences and requirements.
 But let’s not lose sight of how nutritionally sound ethically reared meat and and dairy can be.